ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 By default, Avalanche-CLI uses the first address of the derivation, and that address needs funds to issue the TXs to create the Subnet and add validators.

-To get the first `Mainnet` address of your ledger device, first make sure it is connected, unblocked, and running the Avalanche app.
+To get the first `Mainnet` address of your Ledger device, first make sure it is connected, unblocked, and running the Avalanche app.
 Then execute the `key list` command:

 ```bash
 avalanche key list --ledger 0 --mainnet
 ```

-The command first asks the user to authorize the ledger to give the CLI extended public key information.
+The command first asks the user to authorize the Ledger to give the CLI extended public key information.
 Avalanche-CLI needs this information to generate the address list.

 An authorization request is a common message in all CLI operations that use Ledger: